KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Understanding-Layout.md

-## Hot to custome the keyboard layout
+## Keyboard layout providers

 In KeyboardKit, a ``KeyboardLayoutProvider`` can be used to create a dynamic layout based on many different factors, such as the current device type, orientation, locale, etc.

+KeyboardKit registers a ``StandardKeyboardLayoutProvider`` with ``KeyboardInputViewController/services`` when a keyboard is loaded.
+It has a QWERTY layout by default, but you can inject localized providers into it or modify it, or replace it, at any time.

-You can customize the keyboard layout by adding localized providers to the default ``StandardKeyboardLayoutProvider``, or by replacing the ``KeyboardInputViewController/services`` provider with a custom ``KeyboardLayoutProvider``.
+You can add and replace localized providers to the default ``StandardKeyboardLayoutProvider``, or replace the ``KeyboardInputViewController/services`` provider with a custom ``KeyboardLayoutProvider``.

-## How to create a custom callout action provider
+## How to create a custom provider

 You can create a custom ``KeyboardLayoutProvider`` by inheriting ``StandardKeyboardLayoutProvider`` and customize what want, or implement the ``KeyboardLayoutProvider`` protocol from scratch.